 There are plenty of museums, shops, quirky quarters and many fantastic bars and restaurants (including Michelin-starred) to tempt you – a few reasons to spend a nice weekend in Manchester!

 So, what do you think?
-Is it worth to visit the capital on Northern England?
+Is it worth to visit the capital in Northern England?

 Situated in Somerset, Bath is an incredible World Heritage Site that combines contemporary culture with an astonishing past.
 The Roman baths are a must-see while sampling the Bath bun is a delight.

 After a busy day exploring the beautiful Georgian architecture of the city such as the Royal Crescent and Circus, unwind in Britain’s only natural thermal hot springs in the centre of the city.
 Looking to spend a relaxing time in Bath?
 Try the historical spa weekend in Bath and take advantage of the original and natural thermal spa in Britain.

 From the arty St. Ives, the wild Bodmin Moor, the pirate coves near Lizard and the thrill-seeking surf paradise of Newquay; Cornwall has it all.
 You just have to visit all the stunning places during your Cornwall Road Trip!

 Make sure to check out the beautiful harbour towns such as Padstow and Charlestown Harbour.
 And the must-visit attractions such as the Eden Project, Tintagel Castle, Minack Theatre and the Lost Gardens of Heligan.
 You will be blown away by how stunning this place is!
 Yes, this is really one of the best places to visit in England.